Billiam/billiam.org/_posts/2019-05-29-sherbet-an-ergonomic-keypad.md

 {% include figure.html url="images/post/2019/keypad/assembly-wiring.jpg" description="Key switches with columns and rows soldered up" %}

 {% include figure.html url="images/post/2019/keypad/assembly-wire-ribbons.jpg" description="Rows and columns connected to ribbon cable" %}

+## Software

+I had initially planned to use [QMK](https://qmk.fm) as the keyboard firmware, using an as-yet [unmerged pull request designed to add joystick support](https://github.com/qmk/qmk_firmware/pull/4226).
+However, newer, ARM Teensy controllers (>=Teensy 3.2, Teensy LC) are not well supported by QMK.
+Though there are two example (single-key) keyboards which support ARM Teensys, only one is currently working.
+Additionally, the incoming patch does not yet support ARM controllers.

+When and if that patch is merged, and ARM support is implemented, I'll finish and release the QMK setup.
+In the mean time, I put together an Arduino sketch instead, starting from [somebody else's work here](https://forum.pjrc.com/threads/55395-Keyboard-simple-firmware).

+It has two modes, one with a standard QWERTY layout plus the joystick and a single joystick button, and the other where all of the keys are mapped to joystick buttons.
+This allows enough buttons to configure Steam's controller configurator, allowing the controller to be used as an XInput device with broader game support.

+{% gist ec4ccf967088edef36e67010839f3dd1 %}